vincentneo/CoreGPX/README.md

 - [x] Support for macOS & watchOS

 ## How to parse?
-Parsing of GPX files is done on by initializing `GPXParser`.
+Parsing of GPX files is done by initializing `GPXParser`.

 There are three ways of initializing `GPXParser`:
 ### You can initialize with a `URL`: